vykuang/TO-bikeshare-membership/docs/pytest.md

 But if my package isn't meant to be installed, does it still make sense?
 In the end, I'm deploying my model as a web application, not a library.
 Is there a different way?

+## Outdated tests

+Seeing some cases where pytest is testing an older snapshot files that's already been modified.
+I need to save and close those files.